 But-Steve-The-CHP-Man has this to say:

 "Your reader does bring up some interesting and frequently misunderstood aspects of collision investigation.
 A non-moving violation such as a carpool violation or expired vehicle registration issue has no bearing on the at-fault decision.
 Those violations could result in citations, but would not affect the fault determination.
-Also the
+Also the statement of an 'allowed speed limit' for motorcyclists while splitting lanes is not based upon anything in the vehicle code, so I am not sure where that came from.

 "This collision is most probably coming down to the following two violations: unsafe speed on the part of the motorcycle, or an unsafe lane change by the SUV."